To each and every American citizen,

 Under this proposed structure, each ministry would be headed by a minster.
 Like with any private corporation or public department, the head of this organization would have full authority and responsibility over the organization.
 This should not be a controversial idea, but it naturally raises the question of how these individuals would be selected.
 Currently, the upper echelons of corporations are largely selected by a board of directors, who act in the best interest of shareholders, while the heads of departments are appointed by the President, who, in theory, acts in the best interest of the American People.
 For both of these examples, a small, extremely well-informed entity makes decisions on the leadership of a large organization.
 It seems prudent to follow the logic we have seen work, but we can incorporate democracy far more into the selection of these executive ministers.

 One proposal is to have ministers elected by weighted votes every few years, staggering the terms so that the same day every year sees the election of a few ministers.
 Weighted votes are a way of incorporating democracy and balancing it with expertise.
-It seems reasonable that professionals and experts in an industry have more of a say in how that industry operates than the average citizen, who knows little or nothing about the laws and mechanics of the field.
+It seems reasonable that professionals and experts in an industry have influence in how that industry operates than the average citizen, who knows little or nothing about the laws and mechanics of the field.
 A weighted voting system still allows the average, non-specialized citizen to have a hand in selecting their leaders, but ensures their vote is proportional to their expertise.
 Under this system, a master economist would have, for example, five times the voting power of a regular citizen, who would have one vote.
 This weighted influence would improve the quality of decision-making in these ministries and increase the incentive to specialize.
 This technocratic-democratic-meritocratic mixture would retain flexibility that allows citizens to advance themselves across multiple ministries, or to switch specializations later in their career, limited only by their self-discipline, intellectual capabilities, and ambition.
 And if this proposal is deemed unacceptable, then it would be relevant to look at the work of individuals like Steven J. Brams, who has spent his career analyzing voting from various perspectives.

 "If you want to go fast, go alone.
 If you want to go far, go together."